sidamd/AMDAcceleratorCloudGuides/PlexusQuickStartGuide/HowTo_Launch_HPCG_Singularity_Application.md

 ***

-# How To Launch RocHPL Singularity Application
+# How To Launch RocHPCG Singularity Application

 ***